 Texas Parents as Teachers

-As the Texas State Office for Parents as Teachers, we provide training and support for local programs throughout the state to bring educators into homes and help strengthen families.
+Texas Parents as Teachers provides training and support for local programs throughout the state to bring educators into homes and help strengthen families.

 The Parents as Teachers program is an evidence-based early childhood home visiting model designed to ensure that young children are healthy, safe, and ready to learn.
 The program follows a family strengthening approach by promoting positive parenting and building protective factors for families.
 Services are available from the prenatal period through the kindergarten year.